 - You can start taking the combined pill 21 days after your baby is born.

 - You can start taking the progestogen only pill 21 days after your baby is born.

 - You can have the contraceptive injection (Depo-Provera) when your baby is 6 weeks old and this will protect you against pregnancy for 3 months.
 If you want the injection you will have to use alternative contraception from when your baby is three weeks old until you have your injection, otherwise you risk getting pregnant again.

 - You can have the contraceptive implant 21 days after having your baby.
 The implant will protect you against pregnancy for 3 years

 - If you want to have a coil (IUD or IUS) fitted, this can be done 4 weeks after your baby is born.

-If you are breastfeeding it is usually recommended that you wait until baby is 6 months old before using the combined pill, patch and vaginal ring.
-This is because they contain oestrogen which may reduce milk flow.
+If you are breastfeeding it is usually recommended that you wait until baby is 6 weeks old before using the combined pill, contraceptive patch and vaginal ring.